sindresorhus/memoize/readme.md

 Use a different cache storage.
 Must implement the following methods: `.has(key)`, `.get(key)`, `.set(key, value)`.
 You could for example use a `WeakMap` instead.

+## Related

+- [stats-map](https://github.com/SamVerschueren/stats-map) - Cache replacement to track the hits and misses.

 ## License

 MIT © [Sindre Sorhus](http://sindresorhus.com)